 In response to a stockholder proposal, the Board of Directors adopted a policy on poison pills in 2002.
 Following is the complete policy as amended in 2003:

-For the purposes of this Policy, the term "Stockholder Rights Plan" refers generally to any plan providing for the distribution of preferred stock, rights, warrants, options or debt instruments to the stockholders of Occidental Petroleum Corporation (OPC), designed to deter non-negotiated takeovers by conferring certain rights on stockholders upon the occurrence of a "triggering event," such as a tender offer or third-party acquisition or a specified percentage of stock.
+For the purposes of this Policy, the term "Stockholder Rights Plan" refers generally to any plan providing for the distribution of preferred stock, rights, warrants, options or debt instruments to the stockholders of Occidental Petroleum Corporation (the Company), designed to deter non-negotiated takeovers by conferring certain rights on stockholders upon the occurrence of a "triggering event," such as a tender offer or third-party acquisition or a specified percentage of stock.

 Corporate Governance and Nominating Committee shall annually consider whether the Company should adopt a Stockholder Rights Plan, whether the Company should condition adoption of a Stockholder Rights Plan on stockholder approval and whether the Company otherwise should take any action with respect to a Stockholder Rights Plan or any policy in respect thereof.
 The